Free Consultation · Call 24/7

 for a young girl who suffered a brain injury during birth, resulting in cerebral palsy, after physicians failed to timely perform a c-section.

-What Compensation Am I Entitled to After Being Involved in a Personal Injury?
+What Compensation Am I Entitled for a Personal Injury?

 According to 735 ILCS 5/2-1115.2, injury victims are eligible to receive both economic and non-economic damages in a personal injury case.
 Monetary damages are actual, measurable financial losses you’ve incurred because of your injuries.
 Non-economic damages are types of harm, such as pain and suffering, that don’t have a specific dollar amount assigned to them.